 RAINN is the nation's largest anti-sexual violence organization.
 RAINN created and operates the National Sexual Assault Hotline which is made up of a network of independent sexual assault service providers who answer calls to a single, nationwide hotline number.
 The hotline combines the advantages of a national organization with the abilities and expertise of local programs to provide information about support, laws, and resources in your community.
 One nationwide hotline makes it easier for survivors to be connected with the local help and resources they deserve.
 Confidential support from a trained support specialist is also available 24 hours a day, 7 days a week through RAINN's Online Hotline confidential chat system.

 The National Domestic Violence Hotline provides confidential one-on-one support to women, men, children, and families affected by domestic violence.
 The Hotline is an excellent source of help for concerned friends, family, co-workers, and others seeking information and guidance on how to help someone they know.
-Confidential support is also available from 8:00 AM – 3:00 AM daily through their confidential, one-on-one internal chat messaging system.
+Confidential support is also available through one-on-one chat with a trained advocate.

 Text "loveis" to 22522.
 Message and Data Rates May Apply.

 Love is Respect advocates receive 40+ hours of training on dating abuse, domestic violence, and healthy relationships.
 They are available 24/7 to offer crisis intervention, information, and support to young people with questions or concerns about their dating relationships.
 Advocates can also help create a plan of action and provide referrals to additional resources.